aliphys/thesis_github/README.md

 - See `Master-Project-Description.pdf` and other documents in the `documents/` folder for more details.

+## Troubleshooting
+- The files used are the same as the links provided in the datasets section.
+You can check the exact file names refered to for the datasets in the respective config files.

 ## Notes More
 - The OKDO box does not work.
 Licensed, but not the same. boot up, but got stuck in the booting screen and shut down.